ychen306/asplos-2020-28-ae/README.md

 where the odd rows are intrinsic names and even rows are their semantics in SMT formula.

-First we lift---this is done with a heuristic and can fail for some instructions---these SMT formulas into a VeGen's instruction description language, using the following command (which implicitly uses `intrinsics.all.sema`).
+First we lift these SMT formulas into a VeGen's instruction description language, using the following command (which implicitly uses `intrinsics.all.sema`).
 ```bash